-Luckily, there is no shortage of effective and info-rich online courses.
-In this article, we’ll go through a list of the top ten grant writing certifications of 2021, as well as their pricing.
+There is no shortage of practical and info-rich online courses.
+In this article, we'll list the top ten grant writing certifications for 2022 and their pricing.

-It teaches students some effective grant writing concepts, as well as covers areas of research, presentations, and networking.
-Additionally, it focuses on how to locate potential funding sources that match your organization well.
+It teaches students practical grant writing concepts and covers research, presentations, and networking.
+It also focuses on locating potential funding sources that match your organization.

-For more information and to enroll, check out Fundamentals of Grant Writing by the University of Georgia.
+For more information and enrollment, check out the Grant Writing Certification Course by Technical Writer HQ.

 2. Udemy – Grant Writing for Nonprofits and Freelance Writers